DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees: Abstract

 \section{Abstract}

 We study model-free reinforcement learning (RL) in non-stationary finite-horizon episodic Markov decision processes (MDPs) without prior knowledge of the non-stationarity.
-We focus on the piecewise-stationary (PS) setting, where both the reward and transition dynamics can change an arbitrary number of times.
-We propose \emph{Detection Augmented Reinforcement Learning} (DARLING), a modular wrapper for PS-RL that applies to both tabular and linear MDPs, without knowledge of the changes.
-Under certain change-point separation and reachability conditions, DARLING improves the best available dynamic regret bounds in both settings and yields strong empirical performance.
-We further establish the first minimax lower bounds for PS-RL in tabular and linear MDPs, showing that DARLING is the first nearly optimal algorithm.
-Experiments on standard benchmarks demonstrate that DARLING consistently surpasses the state-of-the-art methods across diverse non-stationary scenarios.
+We focus on the piecewise stationary (PS) setting, where both rewards and transition dynamics can change at unknown times.
+We first revisit existing state-of-the-art approaches and identify theoretical and practical limitations that change the current landscape of performance guarantees.
+To characterize the difficulty of the problem, we establish the first minimax lower bounds for PS-RL in tabular and linear MDPs.
+We then introduce \emph{Detection Augmented Reinforcement Learning} (DARLING), a modular wrapper for PS-RL that applies to both tabular and linear MDPs, without knowledge of the changes.
+In tabular MDPs, under change-point separability and reachability conditions, DARLING improves the best known dynamic regret bounds and matches our minimax lower bound.
+In linear MDPs, DARLING matches the minimax lower bound when the relevant reachability parameters are known, and our analysis clarifies the structural obstacles that distinguish this setting from the tabular case.
+Finally, through extensive experimentation across diverse non-stationary benchmarks, we show that DARLING consistently surpasses the state-of-the-art methods.